 - feature talks by world-leading researchers

-- presentation of your project at a 3MT © style event
+- presentation of your project at a Three Minute Thesis-style event

-- guidance on how to write a research proposal
+- guidance on how to present a 3MT

 - intercultural social activities